The Upswing

 9,99 € al mese.
 Puoi cancellare ogni mese.

-Deep and accelerating inequality; unprecedented political polarisation; vitriolic public discourse; a fraying social fabric; public and private narcissism - Americans today seem to agree on only one thing: this is the worst of times.
+Deep and accelerating inequality; unprecedented political polarization; vitriolic public discourse; a fraying social fabric; public and private narcissism--Americans today seem to agree on only one thing: This is the worst of times.

 But we've been here before.
-During the Gilded Age of the late 1800s, America was highly individualistic, starkly unequal, fiercely polarized and deeply fragmented, just as it is today.
-However as the 20th century opened, America became - slowly, unevenly, but steadily - more egalitarian, more cooperative, more generous; a society on the upswing, more focused on our responsibilities to one another and less focused on our narrower self-interest.
+During the Gilded Age of the late 1800s, America was highly individualistic, starkly unequal, fiercely polarized, and deeply fragmented, just as it is today.
+However as the twentieth century opened, America became--slowly, unevenly, but steadily--more egalitarian, more cooperative, more generous; a society on the upswing, more focused on our responsibilities to one another and less focused on our narrower self-interest.
 Sometime during the 1960s, however, these trends reversed, leaving us in today's disarray.

 Ancora nessuna recensione